Menu

 • Have you ever tried to cut down or quit before, and haven’t been able to?

-• How much of your time do you dedicate to drinking, buying alcohol, and recovering from drinking?
+• How much of your time do you dedicate to drinking, buying alcohol, and recovering from heavy drinking?

 • Do you ever experience strong cravings or urges to drink?